The following organizations are designated by the Mission Committee as beneficiaries of MPC mission giving.

 disabilities such as Down syndrome and autism.
 Various groups from the

 church go to Cumberland Vista House for evenings of games and pizza.
-Presby Peelers processes donated fresh vegetables for freezing or preparing meals.
+Each Wednesday the MPC Presby Peelers travel to Cumberland Vista House to processes fresh vegetables from Oak Grove Farms and the Central PA Foodbank into casseroles and freezer meals for its residents.

 Is a ministry in Adams, Franklin and